Skip to main content

 What is DAX?

 DAX or Data Analysis Expressions drive all the calculations you can perform in Power BI.
-DAX formulas are versatile, dynamic, and very powerful – they allow you to create new fields and even new tables in your model.
-While DAX is most commonly associated with Power BI, you can also find DAX formulas in Power Pivot in Excel and SQL Server Analysis Services (SSAS).
+DAX formulas are versatile, dynamic, and very powerful – they allow you to create new fields and tables in your model.
+DAX is a formula language used in Power BI, Power Pivot, and SSAS Tabular models

 • Syntax – Proper DAX syntax is made up of a variety of elements, some of which are common to all formulas.